Sagar2366/LearnWithSagar/CKAD/Assignments/CKAD_0/assignment.md

 Let's start the Day0 of CKAD challenge.
-Write a blog on below topics in your own words-
+Write a blog on below topics in your own words -

 ```
 1. What are the containers and what problems we are trying to solve with the containers ?
 2. How Virtual machines are different from Containers ?